 Autumn Term Clubs

-Should you wish to join or re-enrol for a club which is run internally (please check the timetable for details), please register your child, give parental consent and make payment online via SCO (www.scopay.com/school).
+Should you wish to join a club which is run internally (please check the timetable for details), please register your child, give parental consent and make payment online via SCO (www.scopay.com/school).
 If you have not yet registered on SCO, please contact the school office who will be able to issue a registration letter to you.

 Successful registration on SCO confirms that your child has a place (if you get an error message when registering on SCO this indicates the club is full).
 If in doubt, there is a guide below to help you - particularly if you need assistance with a non-chargeable club.

 For clubs run by external providers which are not on SCO, please download the registration letter below and return where indicated.

 Once allocated a place, children are expected to attend each week except for school absence or medical appointments.
 Please let the School Office know as soon as possible if your child is unable to attend.
 If a child misses two sessions without good reason we will consider that your child no longer wishes to attend.